Mohamed Yattara

-Mohamed Lamine Yattara (born 28 July 1993) is a Guinean professional footballer who last played for UAE First Division League club Al Dhafra and the Guinea national team as a striker.
+Mohamed Lamine Yattara (born 28 July 1993) is a Guinean professional footballer who last played for the Guinea national team as a striker.

 Early and personal life

 He is brothers of Ibrahim Yattara and Naby Yattara.

 Club career

 Born in Conakry, Yattara has played club football for Lyon, Arles-Avignon and Troyes.
 He signed a new two-year contract with Lyon in July 2014.

 On 17 July 2015, Yattara was bought by Belgian side Standard Liège for €2 million with a possible future share of profits made from Yattara's sale.

 Yattara joined AJ Auxerre on loan in January 2017 for the remainder of the season.

 He left Chinese club Sichuan Jiuniu in December 2021.

 In August 2022 he signed for Pau FC.

 On 14 August 2023, Ararat-Armenia announced the signing of Yattara from Pau.
 On 3 June 2024, Ararat-Armenia announced that Yattara had left the club after his contract expired.

+On 4 August 2025, Iraq Stars League club Zakho SC announced the signing of Yattara.
+On 7 January 2026, Zakho announced the departure of Yattara from the club.